spyeyeapp/test-repo/README.md

 </div>

-> **Closed-source.** This repo is for Releases, Issues, and Discussions — not code contributions.
+> **Closed-source.** There's no code in this repo — just Releases, Issues, and Discussions.

 **SpyEye helps you quietly record video evidence, for moments like facing a threat, confrontation, or harassment.** It's built for anyone who needs proof of what happened — solo travelers, gig workers, or anyone who'd rather have a situation on record.